paragraph-xyz/docs/src/pages/docs/migrating-to-paragraph.md

 1. Export your Wordpress posts.
 You should have an XML file which contains xRSS data for all your posts.
 2. Navigate to the Paragraph [Import/Export page](https://paragraph.xyz/settings/publication/import-export).
 Paste in your Wordpress RSS feed URL (which is often your Wordpress URL with /feed at the end).
-3. Upload your .XML file
+3. Upload your .XML file.
 4. Finally, acknowledge the content guidelines for importing posts, and import into your publication.

 Images will get re-uploaded to Paragraph, and all other formatting should _generally_ be preserved.